Residential Telephone Service Survey (RTSS)

 In 2006, the first major change to the survey questionnaire was made since the start of the survey in 1996.
 The questionnaire was modified to reflect the changing telephone service market.
 The questionnaire includes information on the various types of phone service provided (land-line, cellular, cable and Voice over IP (VoIP)), and the number of personal and business telephone numbers associated with the household.
 In 2006 only, respondents were also asked about the reasons for not having land-line phone service and the use of a cellular phone during periods without land-line telephone service.

 This is a sample survey with a cross-sectional design.

-The Residential Telephone Service Survey (RTSS) is a supplement to the Labour Force Survey (LFS).
-The RTSS uses two of the LFS sample rotations in each of Quebec and Ontario, and three rotations in the other provinces.
-For the RTSS, the coverage of the LFS is set at the household level.
-However, unlike the LFS where information is collected for each eligible household member, the RTSS collects information from one household member who reports about the household.
+The Residential Telephone Service Survey (RTSS) used five of the six rotations groups in the December 2006 Labour Force Survey (LFS) sample.
+For the RTSS, the coverage of the LFS was set at the household level.
+However, unlike the LFS where information is collected for all eligible household members, the RTSS only collected information from one household member who reported about the household.

 Responding to this survey is voluntary.

 Data are collected directly from survey respondents.

 Information for the Residential Telephone Service Survey is obtained from a knowledgeable household member.
 Upon completion of the Labour Force Survey interview, the interviewer introduces the RTSS and proceeds with the interview with the respondent's permission.

 View the Questionnaire(s) and reporting guide(s) .

 The first type of error treated was errors in questionnaire flow, where questions which did not apply to the respondent (and should therefore not have been answered) were found to contain answers.
 In this case a computer edit automatically eliminated superfluous data by following the flow of the questionnaire implied by answers to previous, and in some cases, subsequent questions.